kyle-n/HighlightedTextEditor/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+**DO NOT DELETE THIS TEMPLATE**

+If you do not fill out this template, your issue will be automatically closed.

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]